 05 of 11

-Walla Walla received its AVA designation in 1984, and is also a part of the Columbia Valley wine area.
-Walla Walla's downtown offers a sophisticated and varied tasting room experience, its airport area offers another cluster of more quirky tasting rooms, while you can visit wineries with dramatic scenery to the east and south of the city, as well as vineyard to the east.
-The Walla Walla valley has more than 1,200 vineyard acres and over 100 wineries.
+Walla Walla received its AVA designation in 1984 and is also a part of the Columbia Valley wine area.
+Walla Walla's downtown offers a sophisticated and varied tasting room experience, its airport area offers another cluster of more quirky tasting rooms, while you can visit wineries with dramatic scenery to the east and south of the city, as well as vineyards to the east.
+The Walla Walla Valley has more than 1,200 vineyard acres and over 100 wineries.

 Specialties: Cabernet sauvignon, merlot and syrah.

 Established in 2001, Red Mountain is Washington's smallest wine area in terms of the number of wineries it's home to -- not quite 15, although there are more than 700 vineyard acres.
 But the wineries here are prestigious and growing ever more buzz-worthy.
 And from a visitor's perspective, Red Mountain's tiny little slice of the world is surrounded on three sides by the Yakima AVA and the Columbia Valley on the other, so a visit here is often combined with other Tri-Cities area wineries, especially Prosser.

 Specialties: Cabernet sauvignon, merlot, syrah, lemberger, malbec, cabernet franc and sangiovese.

 Horse Heaven Hills is in south-central Washington, tucked in under the Yakima Valley and extending down towards the Columbia Gorge.
 It's the third of five wine areas carved out of the Columbia Valley AVA, and accounts for a large share of vineyard acres over 6,000 vineyard acres -- if not wineries -- there are only 20 here.
 But one of them is one of the state's best known, Columbia Crest.